 3 Electric bike batteries

 E-bike batteries are the biggest contributing factor to how far your e-bike can go.
-The higher watt hour (Wh) your battery is, the more power capacity it has.
-Batteries can be mounted in lots of different places, but those mounted on the downtube or integrated into the downtube itself provide the best center of gravity for better balance.
+The higher the watt hour (Wh) your battery is, the more power capacity it has.
+Batteries can be mounted in lots of different places, but those mounted on the downtube or integrated into the downtube itself provide the best centre of gravity for better balance.

-How pedal assist motors work
+How pedal-assist motors work

 Electric bikes work by using an electric motor and battery to help you power your bike.
-On pedal assist e-bikes, you control the amount of power the drive system provides and the assist only kicks in when you pedal.
+On pedal-assist e-bikes, you control the amount of power the drive system provides and the assist only kicks in when you pedal.
 The motor amplifies the power behind each of your pedal strokes, providing a natural riding feeling that makes it seem like your legs are supercharged!

 You can charge your battery on or off the bike using a charging cable that functions just like your laptop’s.
 Plus, our Removable Integrated Battery (RIB) system makes it easy to take your battery with you for on-the-go charging.

-All our displays show you critical ride info like range, assist mode, speed, and battery level.
-Select displays take things a step further by integrating with your phone for on-bike access to music, apps, turn-by-turn directions, and more.
+All our displays show you critical ride info like range, assist mode, speed and battery level.
+Select displays take things a step further by integrating with your phone for on-bike access to music, apps, turn-by-turn directions and more.

 How batteries affect range

-How level of pedal assist affects range
+How level of pedal-assist affects range

 To help you figure out the most accurate range estimate your for e-bike, we recommend using Bosch’s range finder tool.